 But, contrary to popular belief, you don’t need an impressive number in the bank to traverse the globe.
 You can see the world for next to nothing if you know where and how to look for the flights and airfare deals that most people don’t even know exist.

-If you play your cards right, you could save yourself thousands of dollars and travel the world for the cost of that coffee you’ve been mindlessly sipping on, while staring off into space thinking about far off destinations this whole time.
-From digging up error fares and finding cheap flights to browsing under the radar to score yourself cheap airline tickets, it's easy enough to be your own stealthy travel agent—as long as you know what you're doing.
+If you play your cards right, you could save yourself thousands of dollars.
+You could travel the world for the cost of that coffee you’ve been mindlessly sipping on, while staring off into space thinking about far off destinations this whole time.
+From digging up error fares and finding cheap flights to browsing under the radar to score yourself cheap airline tickets, it's easy enough to be your own stealthy travel agent.
+As long as you know what you're doing.

 1. Search for Error Fares First